Severe Herx Reaction Lyme Disease: When Symptoms Escalate Quickly

 Why Symptoms Can Escalate Quickly

-Severe Herx Reaction vs. Lyme Flare
+Severe Herx Reaction vs Lyme Flare

 A Herx reaction:

-- Is often temporary
+- Is typically temporary

 A flare, on the other hand, may: